Menu

 At WDPS we extend the curriculum further by:

 The ABC (Attitudes Behaviour Consequences) Programme is taught from years 4 to 6.
 This project was created through a joint initiative between Northumbria Police and Newcastle City Council to help children in primary schools.
-The aim of the ABC Project, which complements the work done in PSHE and SEAL, is to help children make informed decisions about antisocial behaviour and to teach them that each individual must take responsibility for his or her own actions.
+The aim of the ABC Project, which complements the work done in PSHE and is to help children make informed decisions about antisocial behaviour and to teach them that each individual must take responsibility for his or her own actions.
 The programme is recognised by Safe Newcastle as making a contribution to the education and development of young citizens.

-Extra-curricular clubs: Games club, football, science, art, computers, design and technology, gardening, film club, Let’s Get Cooking, judo, cycling, dance, library, newspaper and recorders.
+Extra-curricular clubs: Games club, football, science, art, computers, design and technology, gardening, film club, Let’s Get Cooking, forest school, cycling, dance, library, and blogging.

 School Council has been running successfully for several years and gives our children a voice.
 The council meets regularly and is made up from children that have been elected from Y1 to Y6.
 They organise events in school including assemblies, fund raising events for school and charities as well school discos.